Overview

 What are the common challenges faced in suspension cell culture?

-- Shear stress: Agitation can damage delicate cells.
+- Shear stress: Agitation can damage delicate cells

-- Nutrient/gas limitations: Ensuring even distribution in large cultures.
+- Nutrient/gas limitations: Ensuring even distribution in large cultures

-- Foam formation: Can hinder gas exchange and cell viability.
+- Foam formation: Can hinder gas exchange and cell viability

-- Contamination risk: Maintaining sterility in large bioreactors.
+- Contamination risk: Maintaining sterility in large bioreactors

-- Cell aggregation: Excessive clumping can hinder nutrient/oxygen exchange.
+- Cell aggregation: Excessive clumping can hinder nutrient/oxygen exchange

 What equipment is needed for suspension cell culture?

-- Bioreactors or flasks for shaking: To keep cells in suspension.
+- Bioreactors or flasks for shaking: To keep cells in suspension

-- Incubator: To maintain optimal temperature.
+- Incubator: To maintain optimal temperature

-- Sterile culture supplies: Pipettes, tubes, flasks, etc.
+- Sterile culture supplies: Pipettes, tubes, flasks, etc

-- Monitoring equipment: For pH, dissolved oxygen, etc.
+- Monitoring equipment: For pH, dissolved oxygen, etc

-- Cell proliferation & cell morphology
+- Cell proliferation and cell morphology

 - Nutrient and metabolites measurement